Skip to main content

 Human Performance and Individual Differences

-The ATLAS Lab studies human performance under stress and resilience to stress, including the utilization of behavioral and physiological assessment of cognitive/perceptual skills and cognitive/affective state.
-We also study the impact that a range of individual difference factors have on cognition, learning and performance, including cognitive ability, personality, motivation, self-efficacy, among others.
+The ATLAS Lab studies the impact that a range of individual difference factors have on cognition, learning and performance, including cognitive ability, personality, motivation, self-efficacy, among others.
+Example projects include:

-• Theoretical Model Develop of Learner Engagement - Previously funded by AFRL, this research effort resulted in identification and empirical validation of framework of individual difference factors which influence learner engagement.
+• Development of a Theoretical Model of Learner Engagement.
+Previously funded by AFRL, this research effort resulted in identification and empirical validation of framework of individual difference factors which influence learner engagement.

-• Indicators of Student Pilot Success - Archival study to examine factors which predict success in collegiate aviation program.
+• Indicators of Student Pilot Success.
+An archival study was conducted to examine factors which predict success in collegiate a aviation program.
 Future efforts will conduct a longitudinal study to examine the role that personality traits and other individual difference variables play in pilot selection, performance, and success.

 Collaborators